 Falling leaves, cuppas of Chai tea, and the delicate blue skies that signal the end of summer; London in the fall is a magical time.
 Though the warm summer days have come to an end and you might need an extra layer to stay warm as the temperatures drop, autumn is a great season to visit London – and there’s tons to do.

-The vast majority of my trips to London have been in the autumn, and I first moved there in the fall.
+The vast majority of my trips to London have been in the Fall, and I first moved there in the Fall.
 I loved watching the leaves change color, discovering all that there is to do, and experiencing the transitory season in my favorite city.

-In this post, I’ll cover everything you need to know about visiting London in the autumn, including why you should, what to do, and more.
-Whether your dates are confirmed, you found a London flight deal, or you’re just considering a trip to London and trying to decide when – this post will convince you that autumn is a magical time well worth a trip (or in my case, several!).
+In this post, I’ll cover everything you need to know about visiting London in Fall 2023, including why you should, what to do, and more.
+Whether your dates are confirmed, you found a London flight deal, or you’re just considering a trip to London and trying to decide when to visit London – this post will convince you that autumn is a magical time well worth a trip (or in my case, several!).

 When is Autumn in London?

 Before I jump into the list of all the things there are to do in London during the autumn, you might wonder if your trip dates actually fall in the fall.
 While it obviously varies from year to year based on the weather, fall in London is generally from September to mid-November.
 August is a warmer summer month, and after mid-November, the weather typically turns dark, rainy, and cold.

 For reference, I classify the other seasons in London as:

 If you’re visiting London in early autumn, you’ll likely experience warmer weather than later in the season.
 You may also not see leaves changing color or experience quintessential rainy (winter) weather.
 Later in the fall, the leaves will definitely be in full color, plus the weather is more volatile as winter sets in over Great Britain.

 But enough talk about rain – there are plenty of other great reasons to visit London during the transition season of autumn/fall.